nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - This is all optional, if contract address or network are not provided the defaults are “current” ones within a given context.
 If only one is present, it should be interpreted as a contract address within the current network.
+- It is expected that given implementation of a URI resolver may not be able to handle every known network or even handle more than one; such cases should return/display a proper error message.

 **Path:** a string used as key in the `%metadata` big-map of the contract.
 If the path starts with a `/` we remove it; only the first “slash” character is